 8. Maintain Open and Productive Communication

 Encourage open and productive communication in your family.
-If possible, have a day each week for “tell it all” where each family member will communicate their desires, pains, and opinion about happenings in the family and the direction the family is headed.
+If possible, have a day each week for “tell it all,” where each family member will communicate their desires, pains, and opinions about happenings in the family and the direction the family is headed.

 9. Create Family Values, a Vision, and a Mission

 Visions, missions, and core values are not only good for individuals or corporate organizations, but they are also applicable to the family as well.
 Have some values and mission distinctive to the family and something you are all working towards together.

 10. Create Work/Life Balance

 Most people already have this as a wish, but you have to be more intentional about learning and implementing secrets to creating a work/life balance.
 Make sure you can have a good time with your family while also working hard to provide for them.

 11. Encourage and Provide Top-Level Education